Bob Gregor: Professional career

 Under new San Diego defensive coordinator Tom Bass in 1982, Gregor moved to strong safety.
 Chargers secondary coach Jim Wagstaff continued to suggest to Gregor that he curb his hitting intensity to reduce his injury risk.
 Coryell said that his safety "hits so hard, he maims himself.
 He's suicidal."
 In the season opener, Gregor and fellow safety Andre Young played a large part in forcing Denver into six turnovers.
 In the third game, Gregor dislocated his elbow against the Raiders, when he was reaching to strip the ball from a Raiders player and Chargers teammate Dewey Selmon ran through his arm.
 Gregor missed the next five games of the nine-game season, shortened by a strike that year.

 In the 1983 season opener, Gregor was diagnosed with a concussion in a 41–29 loss to the New York Jets.
 Reflecting on his history, he called the injuries "frustrating".
 He added, "I've had my share of concussions.
 But considering the other possibilities, a concussion isn't that bad".
 Gregor started the season's first five games before a knee injury ended his season.
 The injury occurred against the New York Giants, which he started with his former college teammate Ken Greene at free safety, their first NFL start together.
 The injury was not initially considered to be season-ending, but he eventually underwent two arthroscopic surgeries.
 After Gregor appeared in just 23 games in three years as a starter, the Chargers attempted to increase his availability by starting Miles McPherson in his place in 1984.
 Nonetheless, Gregor's season ended after he tore ankle ligaments in week 7 against Kansas City and was placed on injured reserve.

 After years of ranking among the worst defenses in the NFL, San Diego decided during the offseason to begin an extensive youth movement.
 On July 9, 1985, Gregor was among eight veterans, including six on defense, who were released.
 Jerry Magee of The San Diego Union wrote that "the slightly built Gregor ... played with a recklessness that was his own undoing."

-Later years
+Later life

 After his career in 2012, Gregor joined a concussion-related class-action lawsuit against the NFL.
 The lawsuit stated that due to repeated head impacts during his NFL career, "Gregor has experienced cognitive and other difficulties including, but not limited to headaches, dizziness, loss of memory, depression, suicidal thoughts, sleep problems, and neck and cervical arthritis and associated numbness/tingling."
 In 2015, a federal judge approved a settlement plan that could potentially cost the league $1 billion in payments to players over 65 years.